 We cannot address the shortage of affordable housing on our own.
-Council will create partnerships with service and housing organisations to advocate for sustainable levels of funding.
-We will engage with our community and stakeholders to illustrate the importance of affordable housing and to increase the support for affordable housing in Bass Coast Shire.
+Council will create partnerships with service and housing organisations to advocate for sustainable levels of funding and consistent approaches across the State to address key drivers of housing affordability pressure.
+We will engage with our community and stakeholders as key partners in scoping local solutions and we will illustrate the importance of affordable housing in Bass Coast Shire to increase community support.